Webbgaraget/wg-meta-box/README.md

 * **$priority** Priority _(optional)_

 ## Input fields
-Currently there are four input fields supported: *text*, *textarea*, *select*, *checkbox*, *rich editor*.
+Currently theses input fields are supported: *text*, *textarea*, *select*, *checkbox*, *rich editor*, *date*.
 Each is specified by the syntax familiar to the WordPress developer.
 The parameters are made up of an associative array.

 ### Common arguments
 There are some common and some field specific arguments.
 The common arguments are the following.